kosamad/SomScience/README.md

 ### Future roll outs

-In the future i'd like to:
+In the future i'd like to address features that correspond to [phase 2](#table-2-roll-out) of my roll out

-1. Add separate pages for the cafe and shop which give more details for these areas.
+1. Add separate pages for the cafe, shop and workshop which give more details for these areas.
 2. Give users the oppertunity to book tickets and the lab experience online before visiting.
 3. Give users the option to become members online.
 4. Add a virtual tour of the museum's main exhibtion space on the "inside page"